Anti-Spanish sentiment: England

 Anti-Spanish sentiment in England is rooted in the historical rivalry and resulting mutual antipathy between British and Spanish empires.

-Relations between England and Spain were not significantly hostile until the Age of Discovery and the rise of European colonialism in the 16th century, in which both countries' interests came into conflict following the European discovery of the Americas.
+Anglo-Spanish relations were not significantly hostile until the Age of Discovery and the rise of European colonialism in the 16th century, in which both countries' interests came into conflict due to the European colonization of the Americas.
 Spain was the first European power to secure control over vast areas of the New World, and an outright antagonism soon developed with England as the latter pursued its own colonial enterprises in the Americas once economic benefits became apparent.
 The English Reformation encountered resistance from Catholics within the broader Counter-Reformation movement; Spain's status as a Catholic power as well as its opposition to the Protestantism led to anti-Spanish and anti-Catholic sentiments in England to go hand-in-hand for centuries to come.
-Conflicting religions and imperial ambitions, along other factors contributed in prompting both countries to seek leadership of opposing sides during major geopolitical conflicts in Europe and the Americas which led to multiple wars between England and Spain until the 19th century.
+Conflicting religions and imperial ambitions, along other factors contributed in prompting both countries to seek leadership of opposing sides during major geopolitical conflicts in Europe and the Americas which led to multiple Anglo-Spanish Wars until the 19th century.

-England employed corsairs like Francis Drake and John Hawkins to destabilize Spanish presence in the Americas by plundering coastal settlements.
-One of the main driving forces behind the Golden Age of Piracy was a deliberate attempt by England to undermine Spain's control over its possessions in the Caribbean, as well as to sabotage lucrative Spanish trade routes passing through the region.
-Spain intervened in favour of the United States during the American Revolutionary War, while Britain provided varying degrees of financial and logistical support to insurgents in the Spanish American wars of independence.

-Despite a warming in relations from the 20th century onwards, issues such as disputes over the status of Gibraltar (which was annexed by Britain after the War of the Spanish Succession) still cause tensions between the two countries.
-A 2013 poll revealed that, regardless of the dispute over Gibraltar, 17,9% of British respondents rated the relations between UK and the Spain as "bad", with 1,9% rating them as "very bad".
+Despite a warming in relations from the 20th century onwards, issues such disputes over the status of Gibraltar still cause tensions between the two countries.
+A 2013 poll revealed that, regardless of the dispute over Gibraltar, 17.9% of British respondents rated the relations between UK and the Spain as "bad", with 1.9% rating them as "very bad".